PurpleSeaStar/emmental/docs/user/getting_started.rst

   #.
 Task

-      In this component, we let user to use declarative language-like way to defeine the taksk, which includes task name (name), module used in the task (module_pool), task flow (task_flow), loss function used in the task (loss_func), output function (output_func), and the score functions (scorer).
+      In this component, we let user to use declarative language-like way to define the task, which includes task name (name), module used in the task (module_pool), task flow (task_flow), loss function used in the task (loss_func), output function (output_func), and the score functions (scorer).